 - Re-imagining Wigford Way to promote a redevelopment which will improve links between the lower High Street and the City and achieve a better townscape.

-Lincoln High Street Map
+Our Heritage High Street

 The Lincoln High Street Heritage Action Zone boundary starts at Waterside South across to Wigford Way and ends on the High Street at the junction with Sibthorpe Street/Gaunt Street.
 It includes all buildings on either side of the High Street and Sincil Street.